 - If you are very competitive (and perhaps driven by how fast you rise in your career charts!), you will likely calculate the risk/reward possibility around your situation and decide accordingly.

-Whatever you do depends a lot on your situation, and the kind of challenges you are built for as a person – your strengths, weaknesses, values and motivations.
-Give it a thought, introspect a little and make your choice.
+Whatever you do depends on a lot on your situation, and the kind of challenges you are built for – your strengths, weaknesses, values and motivations.
+Give it a thought, introspect and make your choice.
 Good luck!